 All restrooms on all levels are stroller and wheelchair accessible.
 Restrooms equipped with child changing tables are located on all three levels.

 All-gender, single-occupancy restrooms are located on all three levels.
 Gendered, multi-stall restrooms are located on levels one and two.
-There is also a single-occupancy family restroom located on level one in the Hands-On Habitat exhibit.
+There is also a single-occupancy family restroom located on level one in the Nature’s PlaySpace exhibit.

 All-gender restrooms are available for anyone who prefers a single-occupancy restroom including individuals, guardians and children, and guests that require assistance from a personal care partner.